stertooy/gda-image/README.md

 ### Full images

-The full images are rather large (500 MB - 1GB+ when compressed).
+The `full` images are rather large (500 MB - 1GB+ when compressed).
 They contain the following:
   * basic tools to install and build additional packages
   * all GAP packages that GAP is distributed with, except for packages that are defunct, withdrawn, or do not work in a standard GAP session
   * most of the external dependencies used by these GAP packages

 ### Slim images

-The `slim` images are much smaller (250 MB - 500 MB when compressed).
+The `slim` images are much smaller (250 MB - 350 MB when compressed).
 They contain the following:
   * minimal tools to install (but not build) additional packages
   * the GAP packages that GAP loads by default, as well as those needed to build manuals and to make coverage reports
   * most of the external dependencies used by these GAP packages

 ### Minimal images

-The `min` images are even smaller (100 MB - 250 MB when compressed).
+The `min` images are even smaller (150 MB - 200 MB when compressed).
 They contain the following:
   * minimal tools to install (but not build) additional packages
   * only those GAP packages needed to run GAP, to build manuals and to make coverage reports
   * most of the external dependencies used by these GAP packages